A-03356

 Plain Language

-Operators must conspicuously post their AI license in their physical office and, if they have a public internet presence, on their website or mobile application.
-The license is non-transferable and non-assignable.
-This creates a public transparency obligation — users and the public can verify an operator's licensed status.
+Licensees must conspicuously display their license in their physical office and, if they have an internet presence, on their website or mobile application.
+The license must state the licensee's name, address, and corporate details.
+Licenses are non-transferable and non-assignable.
+This is a public transparency obligation — the purpose is to enable users and the public to verify that an operator is licensed.

 Statutory Text